thesciencewalrus/chaosmod/README.md

 A completely vanilla mod that adds chaotic effects to your game every 25 seconds!
 Works in Minecraft 1.19.3 only.

+This "mod" isn't a true mod, but consists of a command block schematic, so it works on literally any Java MC platform (Vanilla, Forge, Fabric, Bukkit, Spigot, Paper, etc.).

 ## Installation Instructions

 #### Default World